mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Addressing barriers linked to identity and values, a key theme in CGD&P is the potential for games to increase inclusivity for those traditionally excluded from computing cultures [@kafai_beyond_2014].
 There is significant potential to leverage home interests in computer games to bridge into more structured computing activities.
 The widespread appeal of casual and retro gaming, alongside the proliferation of retro games in popular culture, offers a rich repository of knowledge that can be utilised in various educational contexts [@moje_working_2004].
 However, Kafai and Burke balance this potential with complex issues of the gender representation associated with gaming culture [@kafai_diversifying_2017].

+The concepts and legacy of Papert and Turkle's [-@papert_epistemological_1990] exploration of diversity in coding approaches are introduced through what they call epistemological pluralism.
+The focus here is on their championing of approaches beyond the dominant formal, abstract approach that "emphasizes control through structure and planning" [@papert_epistemological_1990, p.134].
+This approach can be characterised by the following: a top-down design process involving extensive planning prior to coding, explicit teaching of language principles and syntax, and coding from scratch rather than altering existing products.
+To counter this dominance, Papert and Turkle [-@papert_epistemological_1990] highlighted the value of a more concrete computing pedagogy, likening the process to bricolage, a craft-based approach where participants become very familiar with their tools and materials.

+MOVED HERE - OVERALL philosophical APPROACH
+The celebration here is of pluralism rather than the culturally prevalent perspective privileging abstraction.
+Abstraction is not seen as undesirable, and indeed, is present in much of Papert's work.
+For example, the importance of reducing barriers to learning coding through structural abstraction and thus the simplification of learning environments.
+Papert's focus on reducing barriers to participation is present in his focus on child-play as a leading activity rather than teacher-led instruction.
+This simple but radical perspective also drives some of the foundational work on Microworlds, using the LOGO language as a vehicle to make previously abstract mathematical concepts concrete through exploratory play [@papert_mindstorms_1980].
+This perspective continues to drive constructionist design approaches supporting creative computing [@resnick_design_2005; @resnick_scratch_2009; @kafai_constructionism_1996; @kafai_constructionism_1996; @kafai_minds_1994; @lee_playing_2014; @peppler_makeology:_2016].

 Addressing gender-based barriers to participation, Papert and Turkle [@papert_epistemological_1990] identified some girls' alienation from abstract computing approaches.
 They emphasised the need for diverse teaching and learning styles to address issues surrounding the early socialisation of women and girls, advocating for the inclusion of personal and concrete working styles.
 Denner and colleagues [@denner_what_2008; @angelides_beyond_2014] highlighted that inclusive gender practice in game making involve allowing participants choice over both the content of their games and the dominant mode of play (game mechanics).
 Their findings present a nuanced view of girls' interests in game genres and support research cautioning against gender stereotyping and rigid identities in this area [@pelletier_gaming_2008].
 Kafai and Burke [@kafai_beyond_2014] address gender identities within game design by advocating for the creation of new communities and learning environments that align with participants' values, rather than attempting to draw girls into existing, male-dominated spaces.
 Similarly, Buechley et al. [@buechley_lilypad_2008, p.
 431]question, “How can we integrate computer science with activities and communities that girls and women are already engaged in?”

 Margolis et al. [@margolis_stuck_2008;] outlined barriers contributing to a racial gap in computing participation and achievement in the US, including feelings of isolation, limited access to computing opportunities, and a lack of social support.
 DiSalvo and colleagues investigated these barriers within a game testers programme, examining how an interest in computer games could motivate access to computing education [@disalvo_saving_2014; @disalvo_glitch_2009-1; @disalvo_learning_2008].
 Their findings indicated that activities should not only be engaging but also align with the underlying values of the programme’s young, African American male participants.
 Vossoughi et al. [-@vossoughi_making_2016] critique digital making cultures, stressing the need to integrate not only the values but also the cultural experiences of working-class students and students of colour into the making process.